Teacher Guides provide background information about Rocky Mountain NP.

 In the past, Rocky Mountain National Park published a series called Terry's Tidbits.
 These Tidbits have been updated to become Fun Facts for Teachers.
 Each Fun Fact article focuses on a resource or issue in the park and is about one page in length.
 The Fun Facts are organized into nine categories - Environment and Ecosystems, Fauna, Flora, Geology, History, Operations, Research, Seasons, and Volunteer and Youth Groups. to view our collection of Fun Facts.

-The National Park Service, as well as other federal agencies and many non-profit organization, offer a wealth of online resources to support educators.
+The National Park Service, as well as other federal agencies and many non-profit organizations, offer a wealth of online resources to support educators.
 Take a virtual fieldtrip in a national park, download science and history curriculum, and learn about the science and research behind many of our current Hot Topics, such as Climate Change and the Mountain Pine Beetle. to access a selection of web resources to support your teaching and learning.

 Rocky Mountain National Park publishes several brochures and periodicals. to view digital copies of our Park Newspaper, Park Trip Planner, and brochures about the resources in the park.

 The park now offers photos of places and resources around the park through our Flickr account.
-The photos can be viewed and downloaded for you use in your classroom.
+The photos can be viewed and downloaded for your use in your classroom.
 Click Here to view our collection of photo galleries.